copyrite/LwotcMinimalText/XComGame.md

 * Wound recovery time reduction is not applied if the soldier entered a bleeding out state during the mission.

 ## Cutthroat
-+15 crit chance to melee attacks against non-robotic enemies. +2 crit damage to melee attacks against non-robotic(?) enemies.
-Your melee attacks pierce all armor of non-robotic enemies.
++15 crit, +2 crit damage and infinite pierce to melee attacks against non-robotic enemies.
+* TODO: Non-robotic or organic?

 ## Cyclic Fire
-Fire three shots with -{% CYCLIC_FIRE_AIM %}.
+Fire three shots with -{% CYCLIC_FIRE_AIM %} aim.
-* {% 2AP %}
+* {% AP2 %}
 * {% COOLDOWN %}
 * {% AMMO %}
 * Does not work with shotguns or sniper rifles.